-There are many ways of assessing investment results, some are incorrect.
-For example, it is not appropriate to compare the results of funds with very different objects or guidelines.
+There are many ways of assessing investment results; some are incorrect.
+For example; it is not appropriate to compare the results of funds with very different objects or guidelines.
 Funds with different types and mixes of investments should not be directly compared.
 To properly assess investment results, comparisons must reflect similar objectives, guidelines and opportunities.
 The best period of time used for measurement of investment success for pension funds is consistent, long-term results.

-Public pension funds across the country struggled with steep downturns in domestic and global stock markets in 2002.
-One way of reviewing SWIB's performance is to compare our investment returns to other large pension funds.

-As of December 31, 2002, the Fixed Fund ranked fifth for the ten-year returns compared to nine other large public pension funds surveyed by the Legislative Audit Bureau for performance evaluation in 2000.
-The Fixed Fund's five-year return ranked second on a risk-adjusted basis.
-Another survey by the Trust Universe Comparison Service ranks the Fixed Fund above the median for the ten-year period when compared to about 30 other public pension funds with assets over \$1 billion.
-These returns are not on a riskadjusted basis.
+One way to review SWIB's performance is to compare its investment returns to other large pension funds.
+As of December 31, 2003, the fixed fund ranked third for one-year returns, first for five-year and eighth for tenyear returns compared to nine other large public pension funds surveyed by the Legislative Audit Bureau in the past.
+The fixed fund's five-year return ranked second on a risk adjusted basis.
+While returns varied significantly for the one- and five-year periods, the ten-year variance was less than 1%.
+Another survey conducted by the Trust Universe Comparison Service ranked the fixed fund one-year return in the top third and the five- and ten-year returns above the median of about 40 other public pension funds with assets over \$1 billion.
+These returns are not evaluated on a risk-adjusted basis.